 *Ask 3 Questions is based on Shepherd et al. Three questions that patients can ask to improve the quality of information physicians give about treatment options: A cross-over trial.
 Patient Education and Counselling, 2011;84:379-85

 This information has been developed by the RCOG Patient Information Committee.
 It is based on the RCOG Green-top Clinical Guideline Long-term Consequences of Polycystic Ovary Syndrome (November 2014).
 The guideline contains a full list of the sources of evidence we have used.

-This leaflet was reviewed before publication by women attending clinics in Leeds, Cheshire and London, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.
+This information was reviewed before publication by women attending clinics in Leeds, Cheshire and London, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.